SandraT22/CapstoneProject/ghost-trippin/README.md

 <br>
 </details>

-<summary><strong>Project Research and activity log</strong></summary>
+## Project Research and activity log
+### 9/16/22
 <ul>
 <li>8:30am - 9am create github and create Readme to log activity.
 Start readme and brain storm what I need to do(mvp goals, what research I need to do)
-<li> 9am to 10amResearch on how to write a project proposal 9/16: https://www.scribbr.com/dissertation/research-proposal/#:~:text=Like%20your%20dissertation%20or%20thesis%2C%20the%20proposal%20will,Your%20supervisor%E2%80%99s%20name%204%20The%20institution%20and%20department
+<li> 9am to 10amResearch on how to write a project proposal: https://www.scribbr.com/dissertation/research-proposal/#:~:text=Like%20your%20dissertation%20or%20thesis%2C%20the%20proposal%20will,Your%20supervisor%E2%80%99s%20name%204%20The%20institution%20and%20department
 <li> 10am to 11am: Research on how to use C#, React and API's in one project (previewed in order to pick and find one to watch in its entirety): https://youtu.be/gpfP60KjmZU, https://youtu.be/NemyDIUcC64, https://youtu.be/2ayNDsqtjHs,
 <li> Break
 <li> 11:15am to 12pm: Research on using azure (previewed in order to pick and find one to watch in its entirety): https://youtu.be/_TUaTNc8czU.
 Decided not to use azure.